 Further south in Orange County, the City of Newport Beach Fireworks Extravaganza is one of the best displays in Southern California.
 Before the show, spend the day on the water at Newport Dunes, where you can rent kayaks, a sailboat, or standup paddleboards.

-You can find 4th of July celebrations all over San Diego County—check this list for ideas—but the biggest fireworks display is the Big Bay Boom, an elaborately choreographed show visible from Shelter Island, Harbor Island, Seaport Village, and more.
+You can find 4th of July celebrations all over San Diego County, but the biggest fireworks display is the Big Bay Boom, an elaborately choreographed show visible from Shelter Island, Harbor Island, Seaport Village, and more.

 Burn off the barbecue in advance